chunhualiao/FAROS/README.md

 for the application in the run command.

 The key `measure`
-specifies a regular expression to match in the application's executable output to capture the desired measure of performance, such as execution time or some other Figure of Merit (FoM).
+specifies a regular expression to match the application's executable output to capture the desired measure of performance, such as execution time or some other Figure of Merit (FoM).
 If the value of the key measure is empty, the harness measures end-to-end, wall clock  execution time from launching the application to its end, using python's time module.

-Lastly, the key `clean` specifies the commands that harness executes to clean the repo for building a different compilation configuration.
+Lastly, the key `clean` specifies the commands the harness executes to clean the repo for building a different compilation configuration.

 ## An Example Session